Why Fourier Belongs in Hilbert Space

 Strategy: from orthogonality to a basis

-closed-span definition adopted in
+to the closed-span definition adopted in

-Intro to Functional Analysis,
+Intro to Functional Analysis.

-is the following: an orthonormal set \(\{e_n\}\) in \(\mathcal{H}\) is a basis if and only if
+An orthonormal set \(\{e_n\}\) in \(\mathcal{H}\) is a basis if and only if the only vector

-the only vector orthogonal to every \(e_n\) is the zero vector.
-That is, if
+orthogonal to every \(e_n\) is the zero vector.
+That is, if \(\langle h, e_n \rangle = 0\) for all

-\(\langle h, e_n \rangle = 0\) for all \(n\) forces \(h = 0\), then the closed span equals \(\mathcal{H}\),
+\(n\) forces \(h = 0\), then the closed span equals \(\mathcal{H}\), and conversely.
+Each

-and conversely.
-(Each direction is immediate from the orthogonal-decomposition theorem:
+direction is immediate from the

-if the closed span \(M\) is a proper subspace, then \(M^\perp\) contains a nonzero vector,
+If the closed span \(M\) is a proper subspace, then the

-which is \(\{0\}\) when \(M = \mathcal{H}\).)
+orthogonal to all \(e_n\) lies in \(M^\perp\), which is \(\{0\}\) when \(M = \mathcal{H}\).

-\(f \in L^2([-L, L])\) has every Fourier coefficient \(\int_{-L}^{L} f(x)\, e^{+in\pi x/L}\, dx = 0\)
+\(f \in L^2([-L, L])\) has every Fourier coefficient

-for \(n \in \mathbb{Z}\), then \(f = 0\) almost everywhere.
-The technical core of the argument lies
+\(\int_{-L}^{L} f(x)\, e^{+in\pi x/L}\, dx = 0\) for \(n \in \mathbb{Z}\), then \(f = 0\) almost

-in approximating an arbitrary continuous periodic function by trigonometric polynomials, and then
+periodic function by trigonometric polynomials, and then using density of continuous periodic

-using density of continuous periodic functions in \(L^2\) to conclude.
+functions in \(L^2\) to conclude.

 Trigonometric approximation via the Fejér kernel

-the
+normalization of the

-(so \(c_n\) carries a factor of \(1/(2L)\); the rescaling that relates these \(c_n\) to the abstract
+\(c_n\) carries a factor of \(1/(2L)\).
+The rescaling that relates these \(c_n\) to the abstract

 \[